The Unknown (1927 film): Plot

-"Alonzo the Armless" is a circus freak who uses his feet to toss knives and fire a rifle at his partner, Nanon.
-However, he is an impostor and a fugitive from the law.
-He actually has arms, but keeps them tightly strapped to his torso, a secret known only to his midget friend Cojo.
-Alonzo's left hand has a double thumb, which would readily identify him as the perpetrator of various crimes from his past.
+"Alonzo the Armless" is a circus freak who uses his feet to toss knives and fire a rifle at Nanon, the daughter of the circus's owner.
+Alonzo actually has arms, but keeps them tightly strapped to his torso.
+This secret is known only to his friend Cojo the dwarf.
+Alonzo's left hand has a double thumb, which would readily identify him as the perpetrator of various crimes.

 Alonzo is secretly in love with Nanon.
-Malabar, the circus strongman, is devoted to her as well, but she has a strong fear of men's arms and cannot stand being pawed by them, so she shuns him.
+Malabar, the circus strongman, is devoted to her as well, but she has a phobia of men's hands and cannot stand being pawed by them, so she shuns him.
 She only feels comfortable around the armless Alonzo, because she doesn't feel threatened by him.
 When she embraces and kisses him one day, he is given hope, but Cojo warns him that he cannot let it happen again.
 If she holds him too tightly, she might feel his arms.

-When Antonio Zanzi, the circus's owner and Nanon's father, discovers Alonzo's secret, Alonzo strangles him with his bare hands outside of his circus wagon.
+When Nanon's father, Antonio Zanzi, discovers Alonzo's secret, Alonzo strangles him with his bare hands outside of his circus wagon.
 Nanon witnesses this through a window, but her view is partially blocked.
 A flash of lightning reveals that her father's killer has a double thumb on his left hand, but she cannot see the killer's face.
 Since Alonzo is believed to be armless, he is not a suspect.
 When the circus leaves town, Alonzo has Nanon remain behind with him.

-He takes extreme measures to try to win the woman he loves.
-He blackmails a surgeon into amputating his arms.
-While he is away, however, Malabar's persistent love finally enables Nanon to overcome her phobia of arms, and she agrees to marry him.
+Cojo points out to Alonzo that if Alonzo and Nanon were to marry, he could not hide his arms from her forever, and she would recognize him as her father's killer because of his double thumb.
+Consequently, Alonzo blackmails a surgeon into amputating his arms.
+While he is recovering, however, Malabar's persistent love finally enables Nanon to overcome her phobia of hands, and she agrees to marry him.

 When Alonzo (now truly armless) returns to Nanon, she excitedly tells him that she and Malabar are getting married.
 Alonzo is shocked and horrified, first laughing hysterically, then crying, as he realizes he has cut off his arms for nothing.
 His emotional outburst confuses the couple, but then Nanon tells Malabar "Look!
 Alonzo is crying because he is so happy for us."

-Alonzo then learns that Malabar and Nanon have been practicing a new act, where the strongman's arms are seemingly pulled in opposite directions by two wild horses (who are actually running on hidden treadmills).
-During the first performance, Alonzo stops one treadmill in an attempt to maim or kill Malabar, hoping the horses will tear the strongman's arms from his body.
+Alonzo then learns that Malabar and Nanon have been practicing a new act, where the strongman's arms seem to be pulled in opposite directions by two horses who are actually running on hidden treadmills.
+During the first performance, Alonzo stops one treadmill, hoping the horses will tear the strongman's arms from his body.
 When Nanon starts to intervene, Alonzo threatens her with a knife, telling her to stay back.
-However, she rushes to calm down one of the horses.
+However, she rushes to calm one of the horses down.
 Alonzo tries to save her from injury by pushing her out of the way.
-The horse knocks Alonzo down and fatally stomps him to death.
-The machine is turned off and Malabar is saved from mutilation.
+The horse knocks Alonzo down and stomps on his chest, killing him.
+The machine is turned off, and Malabar is saved from mutilation.